 Reading this book for the first time was a welcome breath of fresh air for me.
 It gave me the direction I needed to be able to just start.Karee, Our Woven Journey

-For Karee with six kids at home, Kondo’s book helped her create a new sense of order in the house.
+For Karee, with six kids at home, Kondo’s book helped her create a new sense of order in the house.
 Even without implementing every strategy (you don’t need to be a minimalist!), the book inspires and encourages people to look at their things differently.
 Further, she states that as a work-from-home Mom, a more organized house brings peace, and allows for more creativity while working.
-More productivity means more travel and that makes this book worth telling other women about!
+More productivity means more travel, which makes this book worth telling other women about!

-Hopefully, these ideas for tidying up and de-cluttering can encourage someone else to get organized and focus on what really matters!
+Hopefully, these tidying up and de-cluttering ideas can encourage someone else to get organized and focus on what matters!

 TFP Thoughts: I’ve seen many episodes of the Netflix series and put her techniques into practice.
 It works!
 There’s nothing like tidying up to help you feel organized and motivated to tackle the next thing.